endalk200/nx-plugins/packages/nx-flask/README.md

-# nx-flask

-nx plugin for generating flask application in a nx workspace
+# Flask Plugin for Nx